psi4/psi4/doc/sphinxman/source/occ.rst

     +-------------------------+--------------------------------------------------------------+---------+----------+------------------------+

-The orbital-optimized CEPA methods currently supported in |Psifour| are outlined in Table :ref:`OCEPA Methods <table:ocepa_calls>`.
+The conventional and orbital-optimized CEPA methods currently supported in |Psifour| are outlined in Table :ref:`OCEPA Methods <table:ocepa_calls>`.

     .. _`table:ocepa_calls`: